György Faludy: Relationships

 Faludy's first wife was Vali Ács.
 His second wife, Zsuzsa Szegő, died in 1963.
 They had a son, Andrew, born in 1955.
-Faludy's grandson, Alexander Faludy, born in 1983, is an Anglican priest and a critic of the current government in Hungary.
+Faludy's grandson, Alexander Faludy, born in 1983, is an Anglican priest and was a critic of the former Fidesz government (2010-2026) in Hungary.

 In 1963 Eric Johnson (1937–2004), a US ballet dancer and later a renowned poet in contemporary Latin poetry, read the memoir My Happy Days in Hell, became enchanted with the author, and traveled to Hungary in search of Faludy.
 He began to learn Hungarian and finally met Faludy three years later in Malta.
 He became his secretary, translator, co-author and partner for the next 36 years.
 In 2002 when Faludy married again, Johnson left for Kathmandu, Nepal, and died there in February 2004.

 In 1984, while living in Toronto, Faludy married Leonie Kalman (née Erenyi), a long-time family friend from Budapest and Tangier, Morocco, at Toronto City Hall.
 George and Leonie kept their separate residences and did not consummate their marriage, but Leonie kept the Faludy name until her death in 2011 (in Fleet, Hants, UK), aged 102.

 In 2002, Faludy married a 26-year-old poet, Fanny Kovács.
 Faludy published poems written jointly with his wife.
 Even though Faludy was extremely open about his bisexuality, it wasn't revealed to the public until the Hungarian state-owned television broadcast an interview with him after his death.